 - Educational events

-Creating video content can help to raise your healthcare business's profile and connect with patients, but getting started can be tricky.
+Creating video content can help you connect with patients, but getting started can be tricky.
 Our resident in-house videographer, Rachel, sat down with Joel to chat all things video production and offered some tips and tricks for anyone getting started.